Okkar Min Maung

-Okkar Min Maung (ဥက္ကာမင်းမောင်; born Ye Htoo Win on 18 September 1985) is a Burmese actor, model, singer and male pageant winner who was crowned Mr. Tourism International 2016 in Manila, the Philippines.
+Okkar Min Maung (ဥက္ကာမင်းမောင်; born Ye Htoo Win on 18 September 1980) is a Burmese actor, model, singer and male pageant winner who was crowned Mr. Tourism World 2016 in Manila, the Philippines.

 He has starred in leading roles in a slew of local productions, from commercials to films, and has catwalked for several fashion events.